jburer/NIST/README.md

 for Security and Privacy.
 The problem is consuming that documentation and making it applicable to an enterprise is a herculean task.

+This is my attempt to address a bit of that.

+For more info on this effort check out my blog: <a href="http://jburer.wordpress.com" target="_blank">http://jburer.wordpress.com</a>

+## The App

+This app simply segements the data for easier viewing, and allows you to dive into each entity independently.
-To aid in that consumption, I've created an app <i>(that uses a required API)</i> to at least make the presentation of the data a little more managable.
+The goal is to make the presentation of the data a little more managable.

+The corresponding API and data are here: <a href="https://github.com/jburer/nistapi" target="_blank">https://github.com/jburer/nistapi</a>.
+<i>NOTE: This app is hardcoded to look for the API on port 3000</i>

 Current build only has FIPS 200.
 I will add more data as I tackle the various docs.

-For more info on this effort check out my blog: <a href="http://jburer.wordpress.com" target="_blank">http://jburer.wordpress.com</a>

 ## Architecture

-This is a simple Vue app that points to an API that makes the data available.
+This is pretty straightforward Vue app that points to the required API.

 <img src="./images/nistapp.gif" alt="nistapp">

-It is designed to be run inside a Docker container, but can be run as a node app locally as well.
+It is designed to be run inside a Docker container, but can be run as a node app as well.

-The corresponding API and data are here: <a href="https://github.com/jburer/nistapi" target="_blank">https://github.com/jburer/nistapi</a>.

 ## Docker setup